Treprostinil (By breathing)

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, lung disease or breathing problems (such as asthma or chronic obstructive pulmonary disease [COPD]), lung infection, or bleeding problems.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, bleeding problems, lung disease or breathing problems (such as asthma, COPD, or lung infection).

 - This medicine may make you dizzy, drowsy, or lightheaded.
 You should stand up slowly when you get out of a chair or bed.
 Do not drive or do anything else that could be dangerous until you know how this medicine affects you.

 - Your doctor will check your progress and the effects of this medicine at regular visits.
 Keep all appointments.
 You may also check your blood pressure regularly at home.